 Council Hall

-The guild council meets in a white building, with a flat, black roof, that shines like a dark star in the center of Kirol city.
+The guild council meets in a tall white building, with a flat, radiant black roof, that shines like a dark star in the center of Kirol city.

-It stands square, except at the rounded corners, where four round pillars of clear crystal rise the full height of the building.
+At the corners, four round pillars of red crystal rise the full height of the building.

-The sun is warm on my face as I run my hand along the smooth white surface.
+The sun warms my face as I run my hand along the smooth white surface.

-Later today, I’ll return here with some of the sisters, and Chiwan, and meet with the council.
+Later today, the sisters and Chiwan will join me here, to meet with the council.

 At the time of the energy war, Kirol was a small city.